GBLille/MassiveFold/README.md

     -f| --parameters: json file's path containing the parameters used for this run.

   Facultative arguments:
-    -b| --batch_size: number of predictions per batch, should not be higher than -p (default: 25).
+    -b| --batch_size: (default: 25) number of predictions per batch, should not be higher than -p.
+    -C| --calibration_from: path of a previous run to calibrate the batch size from (see --calibrate).
+    -w| --wall_time: (default: 20) total time available for calibration computations, unit is hours.
     -m| --msas_precomputed: path to directory that contains computed msas.
     -n| --top_n_models: uses the n neural network models with best ranking confidence from this run's path.
-    -w| --wall_time: total time available for calibration computations, unit is hours (default: 20).
-    -C| --calibration_from: path of a previous run to calibrate the batch size from (see --calibrate).

   Facultative options:
-    -c| --calibrate: calibrate --batch_size value.
+    -t| --tool_to_use: (default: 'AFmassive') Use either AFmassive or ColabFold in structure prediction for MassiveFold -o| --only_msas: only compute alignments, the first step of MassiveFold -c| --calibrate: calibrate --batch_size value.
 Searches from the previous runs for the same 'fasta' path given in --sequence and uses the longest prediction time found to compute the maximal number of predictions per batch.
         This maximal number depends on the total time given by --wall_time.
     -a| --recompute_msas: purges previous alignment step and recomputes msas.
-    -o| --only_msas: only compute alignments, the first step of MassiveFold.

 ```
 ### Inference workflow

-It launches MassiveFold with the same parameters introduced above but instead of running AFmassive a single time, it
+It launches MassiveFold with the same parameters introduced above but instead of running AFmassive or ColabFold a single
-divides it into multiple batches.
+time, it divides it into multiple batches.

 For the following examples, we assume that **--model_preset=multimer** as it is the majority of cases to run MassiveFold
 in parallel.

 However, **--model_preset=monomer_ptm** works too and needs to be adapted accordingly, at least the models to use (if
-parameter not as default).
+parameter not set as default).

 You can decide how the run will be divided by assigning `run_massivefold.sh` parameters *e.g.*: